-- 16. The external interrupt handler writes to the meicpct register to trigger the capture of the interrupt source ID of the currently highest-priority pending external interrupt (in the meihap register) and its corresponding priority (in the meicidpl register).
+- b.
+If maximum priority is lower than 15 (or 0 for reversed priority order), the wake-up notification (WUN) bit is not set. - 14.
+The WUN state is indicated to the target hart with the mhwakeup signal19. - 15.
+When the target hart takes the external interrupt, it disables all interrupts (i.e., clears the mie bit of the RISC-V hart's mstatus register) and jumps to the external interrupt handler. - 16.
+The external interrupt handler writes to the meicpet register to trigger the capture of the interrupt source ID of the currently highest-priority pending external interrupt (in the meihap register) and its corresponding priority (in the meicidpl register).
 Note that the captured content of the claimid field of the meihap register and its corresponding priority in the meicidpl register is neither affected by the priority thresholds (prithresh field of the meipt and currpri field of the meicurpl registers) nor by the core's external interrupt enable bit (meie bit of the RISC-V hart's mie register). - 17.
 The handler then reads the meihap register to obtain the interrupt source ID provided in the claimid field.
 Based on the content of the meihap register, the external interrupt handler jumps to the handler specific to this external interrupt source. - 18.
-The source-specific interrupt handler services the external interrupt, and then: - For level-triggered interrupt sources, the interrupt handler clears the state in the SoC IP which initiated the interrupt request. - b.
+The source-specific interrupt handler services the external interrupt, and then: - a.
+For level-triggered interrupt sources, the interrupt handler clears the state in the SoC IP which initiated the interrupt request. - b.
 For edge-triggered interrupt sources, the interrupt handler clears the IP bit in the source's gateway by writing to the meigwclrS register. - 19.
-The clearing de-asserts the source's interrupt request to the PIC core and stops this external interrupt source from participating in the highest priority evaluation. - 20.
+The clearing deasserts the source's interrupt request to the PIC core and stops this external interrupt source from participating in the highest priority evaluation. - 20.
 In the background, the PIC core continuously evaluates the next pending interrupt with highest priority and lowest interrupt source ID: - a.
 If there are other interrupts pending, enabled, and with a priority level higher than prithresh field of the meipt and currpri field of the meicurpl registers, mexinting stays asserted. - b.
-If there are no further interrupts pending, enabled, and with a priority level higher than prithresh field of the meipt and currpri field of the meicurpl registers, mexinting is de-asserted. - 21.
+If there are no further interrupts pending, enabled, and with a priority level higher than prithresh field of the meipt and currpri field of the meicurpl registers, mexinting is deasserted. - 21.
 Firmware may update the content of the meihap and meicidpl registers by writing to the meicpct register to trigger a new capture.